swcarpentry/DEPRECATED-bc/shell/Readme.md

     ls *4*1

-lists every file in the current directory which contains the number `4`, and ends with the number `1`.
-There are four such files: `0241`, `0341`, `0431`, and `0481`.
+lists every file in the current directory whose name contains the number `4`, and ends with the number `1`.
+There are four such files:
+`0241`, `0341`, `0431`, and `0481`.

 So how does this actually work?
-Well...when the shell (bash) sees a word that contains the `*` character, it automatically looks for files that match the given pattern.
+Well...when the shell (bash) sees a word that contains the `*` character, it automatically looks for filenames that match the given pattern.
 In this case, it identified four such files.
 Then, it replaced the `*4*1` with the list of files, separated by spaces.
-In other the two commands:
+In other words, the two commands:

     ls *4*1
     ls 0241 0341 0431 0481